Track Days The Movie on Shark Tank

-There's Big Bucks to be made in a major movie produced by professionals and along with it comes a huge risk that it will be successful and actually make a profit.
-Fortunately James LaVitola and Brian Pitt are no strangers when it comes to successful movie productions.
+There are Big Bucks to be made in a major movie produced by professionals and along with it comes a huge risk that it will be successful and make a profit.
+Fortunately, James LaVitola and Brian Pitt are no strangers when it comes to successful movie productions.
 LaVitola was a stuntman in Block Buster's such as the Fast and Furious and The Transformer's while Pitt is a famous movie producer with years of experience behind the camera.
 Together they want to make an action packed movie about professional motorcycle racing.

-This will definitely be a very interesting set of negotiations and possibly a very risky one for the Sharks considering how much they will be asked to invest this early in the game.
-How big of a percentage they could get for the much needed $2 million may even be too rich for the Sharks if they can not add tremendous value to insure it's success.
+This will definitely be an interesting set of negotiations and possibly a precarious one for the Sharks considering how much they will need to invest this early in the game.
+How big of a percentage they could get for the much needed $2 million may even be too rich for the Sharks if they can not add tremendous value to insure its success.

 Track Day's "The Movie" Before the Shark Tank Update

 Coming from someone that Loves Action Movies above all others, I would like to see this motorcycle movie get produced so I can brag that I first heard about it from the Shark Tank Show.
 I'm also a huge fan of stuntmen as that was my main passion for several years when I was a little younger and would naturally be attracted to a movie such as Track Days.
 As much as I would love to see the film get made, I'm not so sure the Sharks will be willing to invest such a large percentage to get it into production.

 One good way that a few entrepreneurs that did not get a deal with the Sharks but still took full advantage of being on the show, was to start a Kickstarter campaign that co-insides with the episode they are on.
 It looks like that's exactly what LaVitola and Pitt had done trying to raise an additional $2 million to get this movie made.